 A three-judge panel struggled Wednesday with a law the court saw as having troubling provisions — and a lower court’s order stopping enforcement of those provisions that the appeals court saw as being too broad.

 The rest of the state gets marriage equality on Jan.
 6, but, following a state judge’s ruling on Monday, same-sex couples are marrying in Miami-Dade County.

 Judge puts clerks on notice that if they don’t start issuing marriage licenses to same-sex couples next week he is prepared to order them to do so.

 Four inmates in Oklahoma are set to be executed in the first three months of 2015.
 The inmates’ lawyer says they will continue to fight to stop the scheduled executions.

 “The [Tennessee case plaintiffs’] petition will be considered at the Court’s January 9 conference, along with … petitions filed by the plaintiffs in Michigan, Ohio, Kentucky, and Louisiana,” an advocate tells BuzzFeed News.

-Without Supreme Court action, same-sex couples should be able to marry beginning Aug.
-21.
+A late Friday order from the Supreme Court means same-sex couples are expected to be able to marry beginning Jan.
+6.